Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 # Gameplay Issues

 * Bookshelves can be used to duplicate items placed upon them
-* Waking nightmare * when on step release the miasma  * And your pretending to be casimir * you can see your player's body in front of camera. the effect only lasts for the duration of this step * and can be safely ignored.
+* Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
+You can see your player's body in front of camera.
+The effect only lasts for the duration of this step and can be safely ignored.
 * Drawing weapon when stealthed increases speed
 * Got a bounty for opening a unlocked door in Whiterun's halls of the dead.
 * Prices of the summon tomes are WAY higher than the other ones